algorand/go-algorand-sdk/README.md

 ## Signing and submitting a transaction

 The following example shows how to to use both KMD and Algod when signing and submitting a transaction.
-You can also sign a transaction offline, which is shown in the following examples.
+You can also sign a transaction offline, which is shown in the next section of this document.
 ```golang
 package main